-Despite a directive that pre-Pearl Harbor fathers were not to go overseas, there I was, on the way.
+In spite of a directive that pre-Pearl Harbor fathers were not to go overseas, there I was, on the way.
 For the next three weeks, we were out on maneuvers.
 Every day there was a blizzard.
 Gunnery practice and tank fighting tactics were next to impossible.
 We were miserable and freezing and learned next to nothing.
 When we got back to Fort Knox, I had to make out a will.
 That saddened me even more.
 When I questioned my captain why, against the directives of pre-Pearl Harbor fathers, I was going overseas, he said my attitude was unpatriotic.
 Besides, they needed tank mechanics very badly.
 Then I asked him if he was going with us.
 He said that his ears hurt him too much from all of the tank fire.
 He was some patriot!
-My ears hurt also, and I was nearly deaf, but that didn't count.
+My ears hurt also and I was nearly deaf, but that didn't count.
 I also noticed that I was being followed by the same soldier, no matter where I went.
 I finally led him to an alley and demanded to know what he was up to.
 He was frightened and told me that he was sent to spy on me, lest I try to go AWOL.

 All the way across the Atlantic, we had destroyer escorts who made wide circles around us constantly.
 German submarines were close by in those troubled waters.
-Onboard, we were very crowded.
-We shared a compartment with medics who were going up and back with the wounded.
-The space was meant for fourteen people, and we were forty.
-During a storm, our duffel bags were tossed about from one end of the room to the other, and each time, there was confusion as to whose was whose.
-This annoyed the medics so much that they wished they would bring us back without arms and legs.
-Ironically, this period of time was known in the army as "buddy-buddy week."
+On board, we were very crowded.
+We shared a compartment with medics who were going up and back with the wounded..
+The space was meant for 14 people and we were 40.
+During a storm, our duffel bags were tossed about from one end of the room to the other and each time there was confusion as to whose was whose.
+This annoyed them so that they wished they would bring us back without arms and legs.
+This was known in the Army as "Buddy-buddy week."